Bam92/100-Days-Of-Code-Log/README.md

 # Code Log

-## 14. Andela developper
+## 15. Andela developper
-### Day 14: July 27, 2019 - Saturday
+### Day 15: July 28, 2019 - Sunday
 #### Today's Project(s):
 I did not code at all.
-I spend my time learninggit/reading on TDD approch
+I spend my time learning/reading on TDD approch
 #### Progress:
 These
 #### Link to work: